bridge-core/bridge-jam/README.md

 ## How to submit an addon

 You can submit an add-on by creating a fork of this repo, next you will want to create a folder for your add-on where you can upload the .mcpack and also a README.md.
-Inside of the readme you should include: Your add-ons name, A short description of your add-on and the name of creator(s).
-Including instructions and/or a guide would also be highly incouraged if the addon is not self explanatory.
+Inside of the README you should include: Your add-ons name, A short description of your add-on and the name of creator(s).
+Including instructions and/or a guide would also be highly incouraged, if the addon is not self explanatory.